Claud Lovat Fraser: Later life

 After the war Fraser made designs for the Harold Monro's Poetry Bookshop and for the Curwen Press.
 He also executed private commissions for bookplates, stationery and greeting cards.
 In 1919 he produced the designs for Nigel Playfair's ground-breaking production of As You Like It in Stratford upon Avon, then in 1920 for Playfair's highly successful London revival of John Gay's The Beggar's Opera.

 During this period Grace and Lovat Fraser became friendly with Paul Nash.
 They were introduced by Nash and his wife to Dymchurch in Kent, where the two families holidayed together.
 On one such holiday there in 1921 Lovat was taken seriously ill.
 He died in a local nursing home on 18 June, after a surgical operation for obstruction of the bowel the previous day.
 He had a history of heart trouble following on an episode of rheumatic fever as a young man; by the time he left the Army this was already becoming severe.
 Neither his gassing in 1915, his smoking habit nor – latterly – his weight can have helped.

 A memorial exhibition of his work was held in December 1921 at the Leicester Galleries in London.
-He is buried at St Bartholomew's Church in Buntingford, Hertfordshire, previously known as Layston Church.

-His name is also inscribed on Buntingford War Memorial which he designed while living in the town.
+His name is inscribed on Buntingford War Memorial which he designed while living in the town.

+Personal life

+On 6 February 1917, Fraser married the American singer Grace Inez Crawford.
+Fraser and Crawford had one daughter, the writer Helen Catherine Adeline Lovat Fraser (c.
+1917–1973).
+From 1939 to 1947, Helen was married to the botanist, environmentalist, arctic explorer and writer Nicholas Vladimir Polunin.